CHAPTER 10

 When Jesus walked the earth he did not know at what day or hour the Parousia, his return, was to be.
 Nor did Jesus know the day or hour of the ultimate tribulation and of the desolating sacrilege set up where it ought not to be.
 Jesus told his disciples "No one knows, not even the angels in heaven, nor the Son (which is Jesus), but only the Father (in heaven)" Mk.
 13:32, brackets mine.
 Jesus knew certain things would herald its happening and upon seeing these to have occurred showed the time was near but as to the length of time Jesus did not know.
 So often people try and have tried to fix the date when the second coming would be, among other things interpreting various scripture to mean such and such and calculating a particular date.
 Looking to the scriptures Jesus says "No one knows" and in Acts 1:7 Jesus says to his apostles that it was not for them to know times and seasons which the Father has fixed by his own authority.
 It is strange how people pour over the scriptures, coming up with a date and ignore these passages.
 Scripture is plain about this matter; there is no allegorical or obscure meaning in these passages Mk.
 13:32 "No one knows" and Acts 1:7 "It is not for you to know..."

 Jesus also said that many would come in his name saying, "I am he" leading many astray Mk.
 13:5-6, Mt.
 24:4-5 and saying, "The time is at hand!"- Luke.
 21:8.
 We have seen this a few times a decade, doomsday cults here and there.
 It is also plain from scripture that when Jesus returns there will be no mistaking it.
 When Jesus comes again the sky will be blazed from one end to the other, clouds and clouds of his holy ones will be seen surrounding him.
 Those who wait his coming will leap for joy and be transformed to his glorious state while all else will cringe and wail in terror.
 It is not known exactly when this will be by anyone.
 This day will come like a thief- when it is not expected.
-It goes onto say in 2 Peter3: 15-16 "And count the forbearance of the Lord as salvation.
-So also our beloved brother Paul wrote to you according to the wisdom given him, speaking as he does in all his letters.
-There are some things in them hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other scriptures".

-As well as the writings of Paul other scripture contains hard to understand things although this does not mean all things in scripture are hard to understand.
-The human mind use to a lineal existence and experience of time often projects this understanding on to scripture to the detriment of understanding scripture, or at least a fuller understanding of scripture.
-This mistake then compounds for a poorer understanding of science when a false understanding of scripture is defended and, or, operated from.
 A comma is a small pause in written or spoken language but in practice the comma between Is.61:2a and Is.61:2b has been a pause of two thousand years.
 Jesus told those in the synagogue that today this scripture has been fulfilled in your hearing having finished off at the second clause of the verse leaving the remainder of the verse as well as the following verses of the passage unsaid.
 That day on which Jesus said "today" is also today, whenever the gospel is preached.
 That, that day has spanned more than seven hundred thousand days shows a complexity to either the meaning, or the expression, or both, of some of the scriptures.

 If Isaiah sixty-one and Luke chapter four are revisited it can be seen that it is the execution, the actual expression in reality of this scripture that is complex.
 The meaning in this case is simple -Jesus is the anointed one to bring good news to the afflicted.
 It is Jesus who is sent to heal the broken hearted and announces liberty to captives, release to those bound and to proclaim the acceptable year of the Lord; and the day of vengeance of God.